Updated: Sep 13

 HEPA takes it one step further to filter dust as small as 0.3 microns.
 This will block mold spores, dust mites and other allergens.
 Not a name brand, but is what I use.
 They can find them at Amazon often for less than the High Efficiency by RIDGID.

-Attaching the Filter to the Cyclone Separator
+How to Connect a Filter to a Cyclone Separator